chirayussheelvant/restaurantproject/README.md

 # Restaurant Project

-This is a restaurant website higlighting the features of the restaurant.
+This is a restaurant website highlighting the features of the restaurant.
 Online websites provide a convenient way to access details related to the restaurant and also place order of food online from the comfort of their homes.
 The problem statement lies in developing a website for a restaurant which provides details about the restaurant and also answers queries from users.
 The users can also place order on the website.
 This saves time involved in getting food from the restaurants manually.
 This leads to better quality of life.

 # Getting Started